What to ask the Vicar

-If you’re having a church wedding, there are a few extra things to think about asking the Vicar because rules can differ massively from venue weddings.
+If you’re having a church wedding, there are a few extra things to think about asking the Vicar well in advance.
+This is because rules within churches can differ massively from venue weddings.

 Firstly, it is important to state not only does every church have different rules, each Vicar has different rules as well.
 It is not unknown for different Vicar’s that officiate at the same church to have completely different thinking and guidelines for their services.

 While some church Wedding Services are therefore as laid back, and in some cases more so than venue weddings, you will find other Church wedding services are severely restrictive.
 I have personally, in the same church, had one wedding where nothing was too much to ask and another shortly after where photography was prohibited as soon as the bride had entered the naïve.

 Therefore, at the very first instance you should ask the church which Vicar will be officiating, but more so what their rules are.
 In simple terms the Church is “their” house, and therefore it is not fair to either incite or ask your photographer to break those rules.
 Also consider asking the Vicar if they would be prepared to meet your photographer face to face in advance: I have attended numerous wedding rehearsals and private meetings with Vicar’s in order to gain their trust and also help their understanding of what I would like to achieve with their help.